dsp2003/clef/README.md

 Frequently Asked Questions
 --------------------------

+Q: Will you add back Temperature and Hunger mechanics?

+A: There are two separate mods which do this:

+* http://community.playstarbound.com/resources/2953/ - Hunger & Thirst (by Image_Not_Available)

+* http://community.playstarbound.com/resources/2475/ - Temperature Returns (by xxswatelitexx)

+Sadly, I can't permanently add them to CLeF, because, once installed, they cannot be uninstalled without the entire savegame wipe.
+Also, the temperature mod have no means of displaying the required data, since the game's UI lacks of custom HUD indication support.

 Q: So, I've repaired my ship and decided to move to another planet in the local system.
 I'm clicking "GO" and nothing happens.

 A: You'll have to fuel your ship first (lava, coal, core fragment ore or even oil will do the trick).
 Please keep in mind the intraspace travel is no longer free.
 The fuel cost simply doesn't show up on Tier 2 ships (without repaired FTL drive) due to a bug.